menukz/ActionFundamentals/README.md

-# GitHub Actions Fundamentals 2024 test
+# GitHub Actions Fundamentals 2024

 Repo for the `GitHub Actions Fundamentals` training.